WillEckersley/Pinterest_data_pipeline/README.md

 ### §3.2.1 Extraction:

 Again, the data was extracted from an extant RDS database using a python script (user_posting_emulation_streaming.py).
-As beofre, this script simulates a stream of data coming from a website using a random row selector.
-The data came from three seperate tables in the original RDS:
+As before, this script simulates a stream of data coming from a website using a random row selector.
+The data came from three separate tables in the original RDS:

 - pin (representing posts)
 - geo (representing the location of posts)